-If you or someone you know are in danger, or are at imminent risk call 9-1-1.
+If you or someone you know are in danger, or are at imminent risk of suicide call 9-1-1.

 Town of Devon FCSS does not offer crisis intervention.
 The Edmonton region can access trained specialists, available 24/7, who provide an essential service to those in need.
 Whatever your concern is - please call.